Dashboard Guide

 1. Find the key in your list

-2. Click Delete or Revoke
+2. Click the Delete action

 3. Confirm deletion